asyade/rave-app-backend/README.md

 For production or regular development, you will want to use an externaly installed database.

 ### Prerequisites
-- Rust nightly toolchain with rustc version >= 1.84
+- Latest stable Rust toolchain

 ### OIDC Provider
 You need to setup an OIDC provider that support JWKS and OpenID Connect in order to use the authentication feature.